Pintura Highlights Will Give Your Curls New Life This Winter

 The minute it was safe to reunite with our hairstylist, our wheels started spinning.
 After months of sitting at home, it was tempting to cut all our hair off and start over with something drastic.
 Baby pink tips?
 Or a platinum-blonde buzzcut, perhaps?

-"Pintura is a technique that colorists and stylists use to apply hues and tones directly to your curls to "paint" them without the use of the traditional bleach-and-foil method," Devachan Salon Colorist Nicolle Lemonds tells us.
-"The Pintura method allows colorists to pinpoint exactly which strands of curls look better with different shades of color."
+"Pintura is a technique that colourists and stylists use to apply hues and tones directly to your curls to "paint" them without the use of the traditional bleach-and-foil method," Devachan Salon Colorist Nicolle Lemonds tells us.
+"The Pintura method allows colorists to pinpoint exactly which strands of curls look better with different shades of colour."

-Consider your curls a colorist's canvas: Everyone's results will look a little different depending on their coils, cut, and desired color.
+Consider your curls a colourist's canvas: Everyone's results will look a little different depending on their coils, cut, and desired colour.
 "The method is tailored to each client's hair in order for the best illumination," MATRIX Artistic Director Michelle O’Connor says.